Martin boundaries and asymptotic behavior of branching random walks: Proofs

+The next result gives a sufficient condition for survival (resp.~persistence) of a BRW in a neighborhood of a Borel subset of the boundary.

-Let us prove persistence now.
-According to \cite[5.34 Fact $\#$4]{Woess-denumerable}, if we fix an infinite genealogy tree of the BRW (that is, the number of children of each descendant, disregarding their position) and one infinite line of descendants, the (random) sequence of positions of the particles along this line is a random walk with transition matrix $P$.
-Then, the probability of convergence to $A$, conditioned on this fixed infinite genealogy tree is positive.
-Since there is a positive probability of global survival, that is, a positive probability of an infinite genealogy tree, then there is a positive probability that a line of descendants of the BRW converges to $A$.
-Then the line of descendants will eventually stay in $U$, implying persistence from any starting vertex $x \in U$ since it is connected.
+\begin{Lemma} Consider a Borel set $A\subseteq \M(P,1)$ so that $\Prw^P_o(Y_\infty \in A)>0 $, and a fixed neighborhood $U$ of $A$.
+Then for all $\m>1$, $ \{\mathbf{B}_n\}_n \text{ survives in }U $ starting from every $x \in G$.
+Moreover, if $U$ is connected, then $ \{\mathbf{B}_n\}_n \text{ persists in }U $ starting from every $x \in U$. \end{Lemma} \begin{proof} According to \cite[5.34 Fact $\#$4]{Woess-denumerable}, if we fix an infinite genealogy tree of the BRW (that is, the number of children of each descendant, disregarding their position) and one infinite line of descent, then the (random) sequence of positions of the particles along this line is a RW with transition matrix $P$.
+Then, by definition of $\gamma_o$, the probability of convergence to $A$, conditioned on this fixed infinite genealogy tree is positive.
+Since there is a positive probability of global survival, that is, a positive probability of an infinite genealogy tree, then there is a positive probability that a line of descent of the BRW converges to $A$.
+Then the line of descent eventually stays in $U$ with positive probability and this implies survival in $U$.
+In order to have persistence, we must prove that, with positive probability, there is at least one line of descent which stays in $U$ from the start.
+To this aim, suppose that $U$ is connected and fix $x \in U$.
+Consider all the above lines of descendants and the (countable) set $V_U$ of vertices where they last enter $U$; each one of these vertices can be reached, with positive probability, by a path starting from $x$ and never exiting $U$ (since $U$ is connected).
+There is at least one vertex in $V_U$ such that, with positive probability, the RW does not exit $U$ and this vertex can be reached with positive probability from $x$ without leaving $U$.
+This implies positive probability of persistence from any starting vertex $x \in U$. \end{proof}